CortexIntelligentAutomation/docs/content/en/docs/2024.1/Reference/Blocks/Text/find-and-remove-text/find-and-remove-all-text-block.md

 ***

-### Remove All occurrences when there are no matches
+### Remove all occurrences when there are no matches

 This example will find and remove all occurrences of `"cat"` in `"The quick brown fox jumps over the lazy dog."`.